gerph/riscos-nantest/README.md

 82c8 in anonymous function
 ```

 So... that's not good.
-It's crashing somewhere in the ROM - and you probably guessed that it's in the FPEmulator at this point.
+It's crashing somewhere in the ROM - and you probably guessed that it's in the FPEmulator at this point... but you (and I) got it wrong.
+It's actually in the SharedCLibrary.

 We don't have any trace other information to say what's going wrong, so we just have to scrounge around for more information